ayushshivam48/Syllabus/Software Engineering and Modelling.md

 Evaluating a product's quality to ensure it meets specified standards and customer expectations.

 ### Techniques:
-- Reviews and Inspections
+- Reviews and Inspections : Peer review of any work product by trained individuals who look for defects using a well defined process.
-- Testing (Unit, Integration, System)
+- Testing (Unit, Integration, System) : Verifies and validates a software application to ensure its safety, compliance, and user satisfaction.
-- Audits
+- Audits : A systematic process of examining software development practices, processes, and products to ensure they adhere to industry standards, organizational requirements, and best practices.
-- Performance Monitoring
+- Performance Monitoring : It  involves tracking and analyzing key metrics of an application's behavior to ensure it meets predefined performance objectives and user expectations.

 ## 8. Quality and Productivity Relationship